tim25651/custom-repo/COMMANDS.md

   end
 ```
 ### Debian packages from scratch
-- Create a `%name%.rep` directory including a
+- Create a `%name%.apt` directory including a
     - `install` file
     - optional `include-binaries` and `links` files
     - optional `postinst` and `postrm` files and a
-    - `%name%.rep` file
+    - `%name%.apt` file
 - See https://www.debian.org/doc/manuals/maint-guide/dreq.en.html for more information
-- Content of the `%name%.rep` file:
+- Content of the `%name%.apt` file:
 ```sh
 VERSION %see VERSION section%
 SANDBOX